Engineering spin-wave spectrum via the magnetization inertia tensor: Linear spin wave theory

 Here, $\gamma_i$ is the gyromagnetic ratio, $\alpha_i$ the Gilbert damping parameter, and $\boldsymbol{\Delta}_{ij}$ the magnetic inertia tensor.
 The effective field is

 with $\mathcal{H}$ defined in Eq.~(\ref{Eq1}).
-We decompose $\boldsymbol{\Delta}_{ij}$ into three parts: (i) a scalar, isotropic inertia $\eta_{ij}$; (ii) a symmetric, traceless anisotropic component $S_{ij}$; and (iii) an antisymmetric, chiral component represented by the axial vector $\boldsymbol{C}_{ij}$~\cite{Ghosh2024}.
+We decompose $\boldsymbol{\Delta}_{ij}$ into three parts: (i) an isotropic inertia $\eta_{ij}$; (ii) a symmetric, traceless anisotropic component $S_{ij}$; and (iii) an antisymmetric, chiral component represented by the axial vector $\boldsymbol{C}_{ij}$~\cite{Ghosh2024}.
 We term such chiral contribution as the chiral inertia.
 The case $j=i$ corresponds to the intra-sublattice inertia $\eta_{ii}\equiv \eta_i$, which has been discussed previously~\cite{Ciornei2011}; $j\neq i$ defines the cross-sublattice inertia $\eta_{ij}$~\cite{Mondal2021PRBSpinCurrent}.
 In evaluating cross-sublattice contributions we restrict to nearest neighbors.
 Similarly, chiral inertia exists naturally for $j\neq i$.
 Intra-sublattice chiral inertia ($j=i$) would require local inversion-symmetry breaking and is generally expected to be much weaker than its cross-sublattice counterpart ${\bm C}_{ij}$.

-We also neglect the symmetric traceless tensor $S_{ij}$: its diagonal elements renormalize the isotropic inertia similarly to $\eta_i$, while its off-diagonal elements make only minor contributions.
-Considering all the above facts, we recast the iLLG equations for two-sublattice system as
+We also neglect the symmetric traceless tensor $S_{ij}$: its diagonal elements renormalize the isotropic inertia similarly to $\eta_i$, while its off-diagonal elements make only minor contributions. { The diagonal parts of the symmetric inertia tensor change the magnetization precessional frequency by only about 1.8\% at smaller inertial relaxation time \cite{Ghosh2024}.} Considering all the above facts, we recast the iLLG equations for two-sublattice system as

-where $\eta_{ii}^{AA}\equiv \eta_i^A$ and $\eta_{jj}^{BB}\equiv \eta_j^B$ are the traditional scalar inertia representing the inertial relaxation time \cite{CherkasskiiPRB2024}.
+where $\eta_{ii}^{AA}$ and $\eta_{jj}^{BB}$ are the traditional scalar inertia representing the inertial relaxation time \cite{CherkasskiiPRB2024}.
 Similarly, $\eta_{ij}^{AB}$ and $\eta_{ji}^{BA}$ represent the cross-sublattice scalar inertia terms \cite{Mondal2021PRB}.
 Note that such cross-sublattice terms have been discussed in the context of Gilbert damping \cite{Kamra2018,Sun2022}.
 While ${\bm C}^{AA}_{ii}$ and ${\bm C}^{BB}_{jj}$ are the intra-sublattice chiral inertia, $\bm{C}_{ij}^{AB}$ and $\bm{C}_{ji}^{BA}$ are the cross-sublattice chiral inertia.
 We have computed the effect of these intra-sublattice chiral inertia via the linear spin wave theory and their contributions are extremely small in our parameter range.
 Hence, in what follows, we omit the same-sublattice chiral inertia term.

 In this work, we compute the spin-wave dispersion, group velocity, and the effective damping for a two-sublattice ferromagnet within the first Brillouin zone.
 In particular, we concentrate on the influence of the intra-sublattice inertia $\eta_i$, cross-sublattice inertia $\eta_{ij}$, and the cross-sublattice chiral inertia ${\bm C}_{ij}$.
 To obtain the dispersion relation, we consider $\gamma^A_i = \gamma^A$, $\gamma^B_j = \gamma^B$, $M^A_i = M_A$, $M^B_j = M_B$, $\alpha^A_j = \alpha^A$, $\alpha^B_j = \alpha^B$, $\eta_{ii}^{AA} = \eta^{AA}$, $ \eta_{jj}^{BB} = \eta^{BB}$, $\eta_{ij}^{AB} = \eta^{AB}$, $\eta_{ji}^{BA} = \eta^{BA}$, $\bm{C}_{ij}^{AB} = \bm{C}^{AB}$, $\bm{C}_{ji}^{BA}=\bm{C}^{BA}$, and a uniform external magnetic field {${\bm B}_i = {\bm B}_j = B_x\hat{\bm x}$}.